Manicotti piped with a ground beef filling, wrapped in bacon, and brushed with bbq sauce; smoked shotgun shells never tasted so good!

 The best part is ... you can prep this recipe ahead of time and toss them in the smoker when you are ready to cut down on the time you spend in the kitchen while you are entertaining.

-Ingredients for Bacon-wrapped Shotgun Shells
+Ingredients you'll need for BBQ Shotgun Shells

 Pasta Shell: The "shotgun shell" for this recipe is made with 16 manicotti pasta shells.
 If you've never purchased manicotti before, you can easily find it at any large grocery store in the pasta aisle.